SkylineCommunications/dataminer-docs/connector-help/connector_help/Imagine Communications Platinum Router.md

 ### Table View Page (version 1.1.0.3 onwards)

-On this page, you can view a table representation of the matrix, and you can also set a crosspoint or disconnect it.This is only available if the appropriate setting is configured on the **Configuration Page**.
+On this page, you can view a table representation of the matrix, and you can also set a crosspoint or disconnect it.
+This is only available if the appropriate setting is configured on the **Configuration Page**.

 ### Configuration Page